KristinaMFrazier/etsy_crepepaperflowers/README.md

 ## Project Purpose

 The purpose of this project is to extract listings for crepe paper flower products from Etsy.com to maximize sales for the CrepeFloret shop.
-CrepeFloret is a Etsy shop that sells faux flower arrangements made of crepe paper.
+CrepeFloret is an Etsy shop that sells faux flower arrangements made of crepe paper.
 Insights uncovered from an analysis of listing data from competing shops may result in a competitive edge for CrepeFloret.

 ## Methodology